Rome Conference of Laity to Call for Clarity on ‘Amoris Laetitia’

 “The universality of doctrine and local contexts: the case of the African churches.”

-Thiebaud Collin
+Thibaud Collin

 Professor of Moral and Political Philosophy